 Next Performances

-My next performances will be singing in the chorus of Puccini’s Madama Butterfly with West Bay Opera.
-Richard Harrell will direct and José Luis Moscovich will conduct.
-Performances are October 13, 15, 21, and 22 at the Lucie Stern Theatre in Palo Alto, California.
-The opening performance will be at 7:00 pm and the remaining three will be at 2:00 pm.
-Note that these are different times for the Friday and Saturday performances than in past seasons!
+My next performances will be singing Verdi’s Otello with the West Bay Opera chorus.
+José Luis Moscovich will conduct and Richard Harrell will direct.
+Performances are May 23, 25, 31 and June 1 at the Lucie Stern Theatre in Palo Alto, California.
+The Friday and Saturday performances are at 7:00 pm and the Sunday performances at 2:00 pm.
 Tickets are available online or at the box office.

 Ensembles

-My most frequent performances are now with the West Bay Opera chorus.
-Recently I have also sung with South Bay Musical Theatre, Lyric Theatre of San Jose, and Redwood Symphony.
+My most frequent performances are now with the West Bay Opera chorus and Voices of Silicon Valley.
+Recently I have also sung with the Stanford Symphonic Chorus and Musikiwest.
 In the past, I have sung with:

 - San Francisco Symphony Chorus